rxmqjs/rxmq.js/README.md

 ## What is it?

 Rxmq.js is an in-memory message bus based on [reactive extensions](https://github.com/Reactive-Extensions/RxJS) - inspired by [postal.js](https://github.com/postaljs/postal.js) - written in JavaScript using ES6 and Babel.
-Rxmq.js runs equally good in the browser and on the server using node.js or io.js.
+Rxmq.js runs equally good in the browser and on the server using node.js.
 It provides a 'broker' that allows for creation of more sophisticated pub/sub implementations than what you usually find in event-style based libraries.
 On top of that, all used objects are parts of reactive extensions which allows doing a lot of cool things with them out of the box.